 Once your attorney gathers all the evidence, they can then negotiate with an insurer on your behalf.
 You will not need to worry about speaking to the insurer or any other parties to the case, for that matter.
 Your lawyer and their staff will handle all communications with insurance companies, at-fault parties, and medical billing companies seeking payment for injury-related services.

 Settlement negotiations often succeed in accident cases involving negligence.
 Most cases successfully settle out of court and do not require a trial or verdict.
 An attorney working for you will negotiate on your behalf and keep you involved and notified about developments and all offers available for your consideration.

 Although most cases end in settlement, it is not all.
 For that reason, a personal injury attorney will treat each claim as a potential lawsuit.
 If it comes to pass that your claim for damages is not successful in the insurance claim process, you may be able to file a lawsuit under the advice of your attorney.
 While going to trial may not be what a plaintiff wants, when it does occur, it is often due to the necessity to fight for your best interests.

 What Can Happen if You Wait Too Long to Claim an Injury After an Accident?

 The worse thing that could happen if you wait too long to seek compensation for your accident damages is to go beyond the statute of limitations and a court stops your efforts as per the legal time limits.
 However, the statute of limitations is not the only detriment to waiting to file a claim.

 As more time passes, evidence can get harder to track down, memories begin to fade or falter, and questions can arise regarding the veracity of your injuries and losses or why it took so long for you to come forward.

-Contact an attorney as soon as you can after suffering an injury due to negligence.
+Contact a personal injury lawyer in Philadelphia as soon as you can after suffering an injury due to negligence.
 The sooner you call a lawyer to represent you, the quicker you can begin working towards a resolution that helps you move forward after a personal injury accident.